Verify your SSL, TLS & Ciphers implementation.

-This also helps you in finding any issues in advance instead of user complaining about them.
-Having misconfigured SSL/TLS can lead your website to vulnerable, so check out following online tools to find out if something wrong.
+This also helps you in finding any issues in advance instead of users complaining about them.
+Having misconfigured SSL/TLS can lead your website to vulnerabilities, so check out the following online tools to find out if something wrong.

-SSL Labs by Qualys is one of the most popular SSL testing tools to check all latest vulnerability & misconfiguration.
-Ex:
+SSL Labs by Qualys is one of the most popular SSL testing tools to check all the latest vulnerabilities & misconfiguration.

 - Certificate issuer, validity, algorithm used to sign

 - Protocol details, cipher suites, handshake simulation

 It tests the website’s SSL certificate on multiple servers to make sure the test results are accurate.